-Pin Description DWHIT Data write hit in the L2 cache.
+Pin Description СО Eviction, CastOUT, of a line from the L2 cache.
+DRHIT Data read hit in the L2 cache.
+DRREQ Data read lookup to the L2 cache.
+Subsequently results in a hit or miss.
+DWHIT Data write hit in the L2 cache.
 DWREQ Data write lookup to the L2 cache.
 Subsequently results in a hit or miss.
 DWTREQ Data write lookup to the L2 cache with Write-Through attribute.
 Subsequently results in a hit or miss.
 EPFALLOC Prefetch hint allocated into the L2 cache.
 EPFHIT Prefetch hint hits in the L2 cache.
 EPFRCVDS0 Prefetch hint received by slave port S0.
 EPFRCVDS1 Prefetch hint received by slave port S1.
 IPFALLOC Allocation of a prefetch generated by L2C-310 into the L2 cache.
 IRHIT Instruction read hit in the L2 cache.
 IRREQ Instruction read lookup to the L2 cache.
 Subsequently results in a hit or miss.
 SPNIDEN Secure privileged non-invasive debug enable.
 SRCONFS0 Speculative read confirmed in slave port S0.
 SRCONFS1 Speculative read confirmed in slave port S1.
 SRRCVDS0 Speculative read received by slave port S0.
 SRRCVDS1 Speculative read received by slave port S1.
 WA Allocation into the L2 cache caused by a write, with Write-Allocate attribute, miss.

-2.5.8 Cache interrupts outputs
+2.5.9 Cache interrupts outputs

-Table 2-22 shows the interrupt outputs.
+Table 2-22 on page 2-42 shows the interrupt outputs.
 These outputs provide a sticky output for an interrupt controller to read and generate an interrupt to the processor.